FREQUENTLY ASKED QUESTIONS

 Yes.
 However, the final panel may choose to distribute resources as widely as possible, meaning that they may choose to only support one of the producing or presenting organization’s projects.

-There is no limit to the number of applications a lead artist or ensemble may be listed on.
-However, the final panel may choose to distribute resources as widely as possible, meaning that they may choose to only support one of the lead artist’s projects.
+There is no limit to the number of applications an artist or ensemble may be listed on.
+However, the final panel may choose to distribute resources as widely as possible, meaning that they may choose to only support one of the artist or ensemble’s projects.

-Do Lead Artists have to be American citizens?
+Do artists and/or ensemble members have to be American citizens?

-No. Applicant organizations must be based in the US, but artists may be from anywhere.
+No. Applicant organizations must be based in the US, but artists and ensemble members are not required to be American citizens.

 What does MAP mean by “ensemble”?